 Viva Learning is more of a shell, a container, in which you can pull in any content.
 Microsoft 365 learning pathways is not yet one of the content sources that Microsoft supports but a subset of learning pathways content is available in the Microsoft 365 learning content row within Viva Learning.

 2. Will it also work on the mobile version of Teams?

 Yes.
-Once Viva Learning is generally available, it will support mobile version of Teams as well.
+Viva Learning supports mobile version of Teams as well.

 3. In setup, can you choose what providers show up here?